-We’ve got an upgrade to unveil this week.
+We have an upgrade to unveil this week.
 Our new handlebar design has passed mechanical testing and a sample has arrived in our office.
-We’ve been working on this for the past few weeks and are really happy with the result.
+We've been working on this for the past few weeks and are really happy with the result.
+It is lighter, better looking, and more adjustable than the previous version.
 What do you think?

 Zero offset stems are pretty hard to come by and we weren't happy with any of the ones that we could find, so we decided to make our own.
 For prototyping, we did this by cutting up an existing stem with a clamp for the handlebars, and welding the whole thing on top of a straight tube.
 Simple and effective, but ugly.
 We've been using this for a few months as it allows us to get a feel for how the ebike will fold and ride.